oatssss/meteor-bootstrap/README.md

 # Meteor Bootstrap
 A starting point from which a meteor app may be developed.
+Removes Blaze, adds Angular, ESLint, and ui-routes.

 ### Instructions:
 1. Clone repo (`git clone` into folder that will be one level up).